 Quality early childhood experiences are critical for children’s development.
 Parents, early childhood educators, employers, the government and the community all need to work together to give every child the best experiences for him/her to develop.
 The ECCE Council is committed to the wellbeing of all children.
 We need your support and cooperation.
 But the support has first to come from early childhood educators themselves.
 We hope therefore that every childhood educator in this auditorium will become an ambassador of quality early childhood education and help the profession grow so that every child has qualified and skilled early childhood educators to provide him/her with experiences which lay a foundation that allows the child to grow and develop lifelong.

 Ladies and Gentlemen, before concluding I would like to thank our sponsors for their generosity; SSM for the use of this auditorium; the various ministries and departments whose names are listed in the souvenir programmes; participating children, their parents and schools; E2L for housing the ECCE Council and everyone who has contributed in one way or another to the ECCE Council and to make this event possible.
 I would also like to record my deep appreciation to the hard working Launch Committee headed by Ms Lydia Foong for organizing this successful launch.
 But, most of all, I would like to thank YAB Tan Sri Muhiyuddin for his support and graciousness to officiate the launch of the ECCE Council.

 Thank you everyone for your presence today.

 2016 Copyright ECCE Council Malaysia.
-Web Design Malaysia
+SEO Malaysia